 Technically, you can buy any plot of land that’s for sale and build on it.
 That’s just common sense, but should you?
 This is a completely different question, and the answer is no. If you’re considering purchasing land that isn’t being developed, think about why it’s been left.
 Is it close to transport links?
 Would there be a market of people who were interested in buying?
 Is there a problem with the land?
 For instance, it might be on a floodplain which will make it a nightmare for you trying to sell it.
 You need to ask yourself these questions before you consider buying land for development.

-It might be better to buy somewhere that is already being developed like bridgefield estate.
-Since development has already started in areas like this, there are people looking to buy.
-You’ll have no problem selling the property on once you’re finished with it.
+It might be better to buy somewhere that is already being developed like Ridgefield estate.
+Since development has already started in areas like this, people are looking to buy.
+You’ll have no problem selling the property once you’re finished with it.

 It’s An Easy Venture

 No, it’s not, and anyone who tells you otherwise is lying.
 If you’re investing in property to sell, you’ll spend a lot of time getting it ready for the market.
 You’ll need to speak to contractors, designers, and lawyers.
 But that’s not all because you will also need to make it attractive and presentable.
 Believe it or not, selling property is the easy option.
 Letting it out requires even more effort because you take on the responsibilities of a landlord.
 You have to live up to those responsibilities too.
 Otherwise, you can be sued for breach of contract by your tenants.
 Don’t invest in property if you’re looking for an easy ride because you definitely won’t get one.